Nonparametric Learning of Two-Layer ReLU Residual Units: Warm-Up: Vanilla Linear Regression

 While simple, this vanilla LR approach requires a large number of redundant samples, since sampled inputs usually have a small proportion of fully negative/positive vectors.
 Taking random input vectors i.i.d.~with respect to each entry as an example, the probability of sampling a vector with all negative entries is $p_-^d$, where $p_-$ is the probability of sampling a negative vector entry, then the expected number of samples to get one negative vector is $1 / p_-^d$.
 Denoting $p_+$ similarly, $1 / p_+^d$ samples are expected for a positive vector.
-Besides, each LR step in this approach requires $d$ such samples respectively to make the linear equation system full-rank, which implies the expected sample size to be $d$-exponential $d\cdot\left(1 / p_-^d + 1 / p_-^d\right)$.
-For other common random vectors like Gaussian samples, the proportions of fully negative/positive vectors in sampled inputs are also expected to decrease exponentially as $d$ grows, as high-dimensional random vectors like Gaussian are essentially concentrated uniformly in a sphere \citep{johnstone2006high}.
-Technical and experimental details about sample size expectations and the vanilla LR algorithm are further discussed in \autoref{app:vanilla-lr-more-details}.
+In addition, each LR step in this approach requires $d$ such samples respectively to make the linear equation system full-rank, which implies the expected sample size to be $d$-exponential $d\cdot\left(1 / p_-^d + 1 / p_+^d\right)$.
+For other common input distributions such as Gaussian, the proportions of fully negative/positive vectors in sampled inputs are also expected to decrease exponentially as $d$ grows, as high-dimensional Gaussian random vectors are essentially concentrated uniformly in a sphere \citep{johnstone2007high}.
+Technical and experimental details about sample size expectations and the vanilla LR algorithm are further discussed in \cref{app:vanilla-lr-more-details}.